Cyrof/dotfiles-i3/README.md

 ## Rofi Configuration
 The **Dracula theme** for Rofi is included and applied by default:
 1. The config file can be retrieved from [dracula official](https://draculatheme.com/rofi).

+## Polybar Configuration
+The polybar configuration files are located in the `polybar` directory:
+- `config.ini`: Defines the bar layout, modules, and appearance.
+- `launch.sh`: Script to launch Polybar.

 ### Steps to Use the `.vimrc`: